gwen-interpreter/gwen/README.md

 User Community
 --------------

-All announcements and discussions are posted and broadcast to all users in our slack network.
+All announcements and discussions are posted and broadcast to all users in our Gwen slack network.
 A private support channel is also provided to companies who register.
 [Submit your request to join here](https://www.gwenify.com/).

 License